You can submit this file type electronically and pay any associated fee through File and Pay.(external link)

 If you are going to court without a lawyer, you will be responsible for identifying the forms and documents you will use.

-Decisions of the Court of Appeal may be publicly available in PDF format through the Judicial Decisions Online database or Judgments of Public Interest on the Courts of New Zealand website.
+Decisions of the Supreme Court may be publicly available in PDF format through Supreme Court Decisions and Judgments of Public Interest on the Courts of New Zealand website.

-More information about the criteria for publication is available on each of these websites.
+More information about the criteria for publication is available on the Courts of New Zealand website.

 Some court decisions are not publicly available due to restrictions on publication, such as a statutory prohibition or judicial order restricting publication.
-These decisions can only be accessed by applying to the Court of Appeal to search and access court documents.
+These decisions can only be accessed by applying to the Supreme Court to search and access court documents.